Darkhogg/polyethylene/README.md

   .forEach(post => console.log(post));
 ```

 ## Usage

 ### Factory Methods

-All of these functions are in the `Poly` object top-level, and will return an `Iterable` object.
+All of these functions are in the `Poly` object top-level obtained by requiring `polyethilene`, and
+will return an `Iterable` object.

 #### `.from(iterable|asyncIterable|generator|asyncGenerator)`